 There is a lot of confusion about jellyfish and creatures with jelly-like bodies.
 While the marine animals commonly referred to by the name jellyfish are part of the phylum Cnidaria, that has around 10,000 different types of jellyfish, there are others that belong to the family of creatures known as phylum Ctenophora.

 Whatever family of species they belong to, jellyfish are some of the most mesmerizing and colorful creatures you will come across in the deep blues of our planet.
+From some of the smallest ocean animals to some of the biggest, jellyfish really do come in all different shapes and sizes!

 Top 15 Facts about Jellyfish